• Skip to main content

 Some track sections in the Grampians are little more than a rough route.

 Walking poles will help with terrain like this.
-Use them to put weight onto them when
+Use them to put weight onto them when descending.
+When you are climbing up, put them behind you and use them for extra leverage.

 Not a lot of tree cover or shade